cferdinandi/gmt-pricing-parity/README.md

 # GMT Pricing Parity
-Display country-specific EDD discounts to visitors.
+Localize base prices for different countries.
+Automatically adjusts the price of items in-cart and displays a message.

-Display with the short code `[pricing_parity]`.
+Display a message about the localized pricing with the short code `[pricing_parity]`.
 Pass in a string with the variables below to customize.